Craig M B A Program

 Analysis of theories and application of the major human resource management functions that affect managerial decisions.
 Particular emphasis on strategy, program evaluation, legal issues, employee and labor relations, and managing human resources in a global environment.
 Lecture and cases.

 MBA 241.
-Seminar in Coparative - Human Resource and Indutrial Relations Systems
+Seminar in Comparative - Human Resource and Indutrial Relations Systems

 Analysis of human resource and industrial relations practices of transnational and multinational corporations operating in the global environment.
 Particular emphasis on the emergence, evaluation, structures, functions and challenges of labor movements in developed and less developed countries.
 Lecture and cases.